xwmx/nb/README.md

 Custom color themes can be installed in the `$NB_DIR/.themes` directory.

-Themes have an .nb-theme or .nb-theme.sh extension and contain a single if statment assigning the color environment variable values to tput ANSI color numbers.
+Themes have an `.nb-theme` or `.nb-theme.sh` extension and contain one if statment assigning the color environment variable values to tput ANSI color numbers:

-Example:
 ```bash
 # file: ~/.nb/.themes/example.nb-theme.sh
 if [[ "${NB_COLOR_THEME}" == "example" ]]